-The Linear weeks grid is usually made in Microsoft Excel.
+The Linear weeks grid is usually a spread sheet made in Microsoft Excel.
 Often it is given to the Post Supervisor by the EIC or VP of Production.
 Sometimes the process is reversed and the Post Supervisor will create the Linear Weeks Grid based on constraints by the EIC and then get their grid approved.

 Most linear week grids are oriented vertically, with the progression of time going downward.
 Typically the horizontal axis is made up of the show’s activities (Production, Post, Air date, etc) or Producer/Editor teams.
 Sometimes an EIC’s or Prodco’s will switch the horizontal and vertical axes (known in Excel as “Switch Plot”) in which time proceeds horizontally from left to right.
 Either is valid.
 Over time you’ll develop your own preference or adapt to the production company’s house style.